guillochon/MOSFiT/docs/getting_started.rst

 Using your own data
 -------------------

 ``MOSFiT`` has a built-in converter that can take input data in a number of formats and convert that data to the Open Catalog JSON format.
-Using the converter is straightforward, simply pass the path to the file(s) using the same ``-e`` flag:
+Using the converter is straightforward, simply pass the path to the file(s) using the same ``-e`` option:

 .. code-block:: bash